 This recipe is different from the others in that it makes 7.25” large cones.
 Standard charcuterie cones have typically been made in a 5” medium size and I found them to be very small.
 While the 5” cones only have room for a couple crackers, a couple pieces of meat, a couple olives, and a couple pieces of fruit, these 7.25” cones fit enough food to make a complete appetizer!

 For these charcuterie cones, I used biodegradable ecofriendly cones made from pine wood (a thick paper).
 Most cones you find on Amazon will also be made from wood.
 You also have the option to make your own cones from parchment paper and wrap them in computer paper, colored paper, or a fun paper design.
+Learn how to wrap them in the link above.

 The only other tools needed are skewers to hold the ingredients and ribbon/cording to wrap the cone.
 In these cones, I used a piece of silver cording complemented with a white ribbon for spring/bridal events.
 Bamboo skewers were paired with white heart skewers to hold the charcuterie ingredients.